MakeSchool-Tutorials/Intro-Functions-No-Playground-Swift3/P03-Passing-Receiving-Data/content.md

 }
 ```
 >
 > Remember, `sideLength` becomes a constant inside of the function's body.
 You can directly use constants and variables as parameters when you call other functions!
-Test out your new method with a function call of `drawSquare(150)`.
+Test out your new method with a function call of `drawSquare(sideLength: 150)`.
 >
 > Make sure to call the drawSquare function after you have defined it!
 It needs to be called with a function parameter like we did on the previous page.